The Staff

 Glad you did, Bill.
 He was certainly an interesting guy.
 It is my understanding (from a very reliable source) that he was plain and simple Lyne Mock and admired this guy and so, by deed poll, he added the Jasper Maskelyne....an allusion, after his namesake.

 This Athletics Meeting poster is included here as this would appear to be an almost complete list of staff as at July 1961.
 Once again, note the name of the school Gateshead Boys' Grammar School.
 A short while after this we were instructed, on pain of death...and capital punishment was allowed in schools back then... always to call it the Grammar School for Boys, Gateshead.
-Could this have been a Caffreyism?
+It's clear now why Mr Brown promoted that apostrophe-less name.
+Tom Maddison has been in touch and says he prepared the poster and was very concerned about getting the apostrophe right.

 38 Teachers